***Please note that the 199 Permit includes driveways***

 How do I get a permit?

-To acquire a 199 permit application online click here or go to the the Department of Public Works at the Irondequoit Town Hall.
+To acquire a 199 permit application online click here or go to the the Department of Public Works Facility at the 2629 East Ridge Road.

 What if I have a question about the 199 permit?